-Introduce your clients to new instructors over social media.
+Introduce your clients to new instructors or personal trainers over social media.
 If you’re a multi-location business and you have an instructor visiting from another location, make sure your clients know they have the chance to take from a master teacher.
 Make an event of it!

 15. Offer focused weeks

 We all know about Leg Day, but you can take it to the next level by dedicating a whole week to a specific focus.
-Some of our favorites are: arms, core, and improving flexibility.
+Some of our favourites are arms, core, and improving flexibility.
 You can even do a meditation week and offer five minutes of meditation at the end of each class.

 16. Create a selfie station

 Make sure you have a spot in your studio where clients want to take selfies to show off their hard work on their personal social media accounts.
 It can be as simple as a mirror and your logo or a branded hashtag painted on the wall.
-Make sure the lighting is flattering and shows everyone at their best.
+Make sure the lighting is flattering and shows everyone at their best (self-esteem, here we come!).
 Ask clients to tag their location when they post.